kayuxx/kayuxx/README.md

 I am a Front-End Developer.
 I spend most of my time coding, building web applications, and exploring new technologies.

 - 🔭 I’m currently working on [Amee](https://github.com/kayuxx/amee)
-- 🌱 I’m currently focused on Back-End technologies and Mobile app development
+- 🌱 I’m currently focused on Back-End technologies

 Get in touch with me on: